Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

 -   `salt`: A random 8 number string that works like a world seed.
 A structure set sharing the same salt, spacing, and separation values will place structures in the same location.
 -   `spacing`: Grid size (in chunks) of where to place structures in the set.
 They try to spawn once within the box.
 -   `separation`: The padding distance (in chunks) between structures from the set.
 Must be less than half of the spacing value.
--   `spread_type`: The algorithm used by the game to decided how to place the structures, either `linear` or `triangle`.
+-   `spread_type`: The algorithm used by the game to decided how to place the structures, either `linear` or `triangular`.
     -   `linear` is basic randomness.
-    -   `triangle` is more advanced randomness.
+    -   `triangular` is more advanced randomness.

 ### Structures